Skip to content

 fSRF=12π0.5×109×100×109=12π5×101712π×2.236×108.5f_{\text{SRF}} = \frac{1}{2\pi\sqrt{0.5 \times 10^{-9} \times 100 \times 10^{-9}}} = \frac{1}{2\pi\sqrt{5 \times 10^{-17}}} \approx \frac{1}{2\pi \times 2.236 \times 10^{-8.5}}

 Step 3: Check impedance at 500 MHz.
-Well above SRF, the impedance is dominated by the ESL:
+This is way above the SRF, so the impedance is almost entirely determined by the ESL:

 Z(500MHz)2π×500×106×0.5×109=1.57ΩZ(500\,\text{MHz}) \approx 2\pi \times 500 \times 10^6 \times 0.5 \times 10^{-9} = 1.57\,\Omega